Call for 2019 AST Board Nominations: AST Officer and Councilor-at-Large Job Descriptions

 - Selects and supervises all committee and advisory council chairs.

-- Works closely with the Executive Director and Executive Vice President on issues affecting the overall organization.
+- Works closely with senior staff on issues affecting the overall organization.

 - Represents the AST to the transplant community, government agencies, and on Capitol Hill.